inkosi-codes/python-challenge/README.md

 * The greatest decrease in losses (date and amount) over the entire period

 ### PyPoll
-**Your task is to create a Python script that analyzes the votes and calculates each of the following:**
+**Create a Python script that analyzes the votes and calculates each of the following:**

 * The total number of votes cast